 - Is used in transporting material found by the Secretary of Transportation to be hazardous under 49 U.S.C.
 5103 and transported in a quantity requiring placarding under regulations prescribed by the Secretary under 49 CFR, subtitle B, chapter I, subchapter C.2

-Commercial drivers must pass a certification test.
-They must remain to be adequately rested and refrain from using alcohol and/or drugs (even many prescription ones) while on the road.
-They are limited to a maximum number of hours of driving with regular, designated rest breaks.
-They may not text or use hand-held cell phones while driving.
+Commercial truck drivers must pass a certification test, have a commercial driver’s license, and refrain from using alcohol and/or drugs (even many prescription ones) while on the road.
+And they are limited to a maximum number of hours of driving with regular, designated rest breaks.2

 - The company or government entity that owns the vehicle;